Magrgo/Monthy-Hall-Problem-Simulator/README.md

 # Monthy-Hall-Simulator
 ![thumbn](https://github.com/Magrgo/Monthy-Hall-Simulator/assets/102856537/8dd386ba-a987-47a3-9943-0bd424ab6a7d)

-## A program which can simulate and show the results of the popular "Monty Hall problem"
+## A program which can simulate and show the results of the "Monty Hall problem"

 ### The Game